Falupi22/alert-system-exercise/docs/Design_README.md

 Bidirectional way of client-server communication.

 It was required in the task but it is the best way of informing the client of events because it lets the server deliver the data *immediately* without waiting to be polled.

+### Event Aggregation Handling

+Every event is being processed and sent to the client as an open event.
+A close event is the sum of all the events associated with a location.
+That is why the location is stored in redis alongside with its start time and the duration (end time - which is different from the duration given in the raw alert implying the length of the alert, that is according to the task), so every time a new event is received with an active location, the duration is incremented by the start time and the duration (remember - end time) (assuming the duration can be different within alerts).

+Moreover, when a processor receives an event, it acks it so next events can be processed.
+If the processor fails to process it, it nAcks it so it requeued for another processing attempt.

+In order to prevent duplications of events, the listener adds a UUID to the event, and then the processor stores that value in redis for a very short time, so if a processor receives an event with the same uuid, it does not process it.